Boarders/slick-blog/site/posts/halting2.md

   halt-ff  : ∀ {Γ ty} (e : Expr Γ ty)   → ((app halt e) ⇓ ff) → ¬ (Halt e)
 ```

-Here we assume we have a term $\mathrm{halt}$ which has the type of a function
+We assume we have a term $\mathrm{halt}$ which has the type of a function
-that takes an argument of any type and returns a bool.
-We assume that it is decidable that halt always
+that takes an argument of any type (in the meta-language) and returns a bool.
+We also assume that it is decidable that halt always
 returns $\mathrm{tt}$ or $\mathrm{ff}$.
 Furthermore, the terms $\mathrm{halt-tt}$ and
 $\mathrm{halt-ff}$ encode that if $\mathrm{halt}$ returns $\mathrm{tt}$, then the term is normalizing
 and conversely, if it returns $\mathrm{ff}$, then it is non-normalizing.

-We will also define our three terms from last time:
+We can now define our three terms from last time:

 ```agda
 -- Since fix takes a binding term we write fix (var z)